connorpaton/personal-website/content/books/shoe-dog.md

 ## Final Thoughts

-Shoe Dog isn't just a business memoir—it's a deeply human story about risk, relationships, and the relentless pursuit of something meaningful.
+Shoe Dog isn't just a business memoir - it's a deeply human story about risk, relationships, and the relentless pursuit of something meaningful.
 Knight's vulnerability and honesty make this an inspiring read for entrepreneurs and dreamers alike.